Tips for Taps Blog

 A few phytoremediation methods include:

-Phytoextraction refers to plants’ ability to uptake/absorb heavy metals through their roots and transport them to the above ground parts of the plant, called shoots.
+- Phytoextraction and phytovolatilization: Phytoextraction refers to plants’ ability to uptake heavy metals via their roots and transport them to the above ground parts of the plant, called shoots.
 The shoots can then be burned to both generate energy and extract heavy metals from the ash to be recycled.
-Or, in the case of phytovolatilization, the heavy metals are released into the atmosphere.
+Or, in the case of phytovolatilization, the heavy metals are converted into volatile forms and released into the atmosphere.

-Certain plant species can immobilize heavy metals present in soil and groundwater by “adsorption and accumulation in plant tissues, adsorption onto roots, or precipitation within the root zone” (Tangahu).
-Once the plant has latched onto the heavy metals, they can no longer move throughout the soil or be swept away by erosion.
+- Phytostabilization: Certain plant species can immobilize heavy metals present in soil and groundwater in their roots or within their rhizospheres (the root zone, which includes beneficial fungi and other microbiological organisms).
+Once the heavy metals have been stabilized either on the plant’s roots or in the soil, they can no longer move throughout the soil or be swept away by erosion.

 Phytoremediation requires expertise to ensure that the correct plant species is being used and that contaminants are being removed effectively.
 At home, you’ll need a simpler approach–but you’ll want to know what’s in your soil first.
 Soil testing is an essential first step to understanding what is in your soil.

-If you find you have contaminated soil with heavy metals, there are a few simple methods you can use to remediate the problem.
+If you find you have soil contaminated with heavy metals, there are a few simple methods you can use to address the problem.
 You can create raised beds for your crops that are above the contaminated soil, or you can add a thick layer of organic material such as mulch or compost on top of your soil to create a physical barrier from the contamination.
+These techniques will not remove the heavy metals (like phytoremediation would), rather they will prevent you (and your plants) from making contact with the metals.

-Much water and soil treatment happens behind the scenes at treatment plants and soil remediation projects–but some of these methods are applicable at home.
-At Simple Water, we mostly focus on helping people protect themselves from heavy metals by providing advanced at-home tests for water and soil, so people can get a sense of what you’re dealing with and what type of treatment may be appropriate for their situation.
+Most water and soil treatment happens behind the scenes at treatment plants and soil remediation projects–but some of these methods are applicable at home.
+At Tap Score, we mostly focus on helping people protect themselves from heavy metals by providing advanced laboratory tests for water and soil, so people can get a sense of what you’re dealing with and what type of treatment may be appropriate for their situation.
+More questions?
+Drop our team a line any time at email@example.com.

 Shop our most